EPHS-Java-2020/final-post-ap-project-2020-javavavava/README.md

 # final-dix-sept-erledigt
-2017 Final Team Project
+2020 Final Team Project

-Check the wiki for details and team pages.
- $
+(Say your name and what thing you're doing in the project)

-ok this is aarushi trying to do a commit(??)
-But uh hi im aarushi singh and i really like potatoes. also im doing the maze part for our game.
+Omg hi this is aarushi and im trying to figure out how commits work but im pretty sure this is how you do it.
+Also Im doing the maze part in our game!